|Product type||Multi-purpose chair|

 |Material||Seat shell: laminated, pressure moulded veneer

-Frame: steel tubing, chrome plated
+Frame: steel tubing, chrome plated or painted

 |Functions & Properties||Stackable

 |Care||Lacquered surfaces of natural wood tolerate neither moist heat nor alcohol: all spills must therefore be wiped up immediately.
 When cleaning use only small amounts of water - ideally only with a damp cloth.

 How much and how quickly the surface acquires a patina depends on the type of wood, nature of use and exposure to sunlight.